Meet your most important ELA objectives with

 skill-building support material, and thrilling videos.

-Students correct grammatical errors and revise sloppy writing in a short nonfiction article about the annual Odor-Eaters Rotten Sneaker Contest.
-(Yes, it’s a real contest!)
+Students correct grammatical errors and revise sloppy writing in a short nonfiction article about a teenager who used a 3-D printer to create a mechanical hand for a boy born without fingers.

 You Write It

-Students practice number and amount while reading about three celebrities’ worst fears.
+Students practice using among and between while reading about three real-life zombie insects.